 B. The next step to take with the spreadsheet is to expand it to include all projects, whether or not payment is overdue.
 Getting into this habit can be crucial to overhauling a credit policy, because it provides the information and organization necessary to strictly comply with a thorough notice and lien policy.
 And, as I have mentioned before, in my opinion, a thorough notice and lien policy is the best protection suppliers have to make sure they get paid on all of their projects.

-2. Analyze Average DSO, Grade Collection Efforts, & Set Benchmarks to Measure Future Improvements
+2. Analyze Average DSO, Grade Collection Efforts, and Set Benchmarks to Measure Future Improvements

 A. Many companies already know their average DSO; the time it takes to be paid is crucial to a business’s cash flow and strategic planning.
 And, most companies who supply on credit want to decrease their average DSO for the same reasons.
 If you don’t know your average DSO and have many unpaid accounts, that information can be truly eye-opening.
 It can mean a lot for a business if, instead of getting paid on average 90 days after they supplied material, they are routinely getting paid 45, or even 30, days after material has been supplied.